MacroCycle Technologies scores gold in climate tech competition

 Instead, MacroCycle is building bonds, instead of breaking bonds.

 “We take the polymer chains, and tie them to create macrocycles,” he said.
-“We can open them up, in a process called ring opening polymerization, and can create longer chains.”
+“We can open them up, in a process called ring opening polymerization, and create longer chains.”

 “We recycle bottle to bottle or textile to textile, with PET bottles or polyester textile applications, so a packaging company or a milling or fashion company can just use our solution as if it were a [regular] petrochemical-produced plastic.
 This is a drop-in solution derived not from oil, but from plastic waste.”